apromore/ApromoreDocker/README.md

 Unzip the downloaded file and open the ApromoreDocker-*version* folder.

 ## Start Apromore Docker
-Run this to start the Apromore Docker containers, it may take a few mintues the first time your run this.
+Run this to start the Apromore Docker containers, it may take up to 10 minutes the first time your run this.

 Windows - run `start.bat`
-Mac / Linux - run `start.sh`
+Mac / Linux - run `start`

 Open Apromore Web UI: [http://localhost:9000](http://localhost:9000) (admin / password)